 Pete is living proof of something that visitors often find hard to believe: white squirrels are more than just a figment of our imagination.
 They can be found, and photographed, in Brevard and other locations in Transylvania County.

-Because of its park-like landscape, the Brevard College campus in downtown is a great location to view one’s first white squirrel.
-Other locations in Brevard include the Silvermont grounds on East Main Street, Franklin Park, which is literally a couple of minutes away from Silvermont on Lakeview Avenue, and South Broad Park.
+To spot them, because of its park-like landscape, the Brevard College campus is a great location.
+Other good viewing spots in Brevard include the Silvermont grounds on East Main Street, Franklin Park, which is literally a couple of minutes away from Silvermont on Lakeview Avenue, and South Broad Park.

-A high concentration may also be found north and east of Brevard Elementary School, Warren and Bluebird lanes, McCrary Acres, Morgan Heights and the general area between Elm Bend Road and Outland Avenue.
+A high concentration may also be found north and east of Brevard Elementary School on Warren and Bluebird lanes and in McCrary Acres, Morgan Heights, and the general area between Elm Bend Road and Outland Avenue.

-The area southwest of the Brevard Post Office is also a hot spot, while areas outside Brevard, such as in the Pisgah Forest community, are becoming places to see them.
+The area southwest of the Brevard Post Office is another good spot, while areas outside Brevard, such as in the Pisgah Forest community, are becoming increasingly populated by white squirrels.

 A man called M.M.
 Black had given her uncle the squirrels after he helped to catch them in Black’s pecan grove.
 The animals had apparently escaped from a carnival truck.

 Lang said she took care of the squirrels and later left them with her grandfather when her family moved away from Brevard.